 Nonetheless in common with Pose, the recent versions are both based on the argument that when the COM is ahead of the point of support in late stance, there is a torque acting on the body that tends to produce head-forwards and downwards rotation.
 Unfortunately neither of the new versions adequately addresses the fact than an oppositely direct torque acts prior to mid-stance, and both under-estimate the importance of the push that is required to overcome the braking that occurred during early stance and to get airborne.

-Although both theories are flawed and neither provides grounds for claiming that gravity provides energy for forward propulsion, both provide a pointer to cues which might perhaps help a runner improve efficiency and decrease risk of injury.
+Although both theories are flawed and neither provides grounds for claiming that gravity provides energy for forward propulsion, both provide a pointer to cues that might perhaps help a runner improve efficiency and decrease risk of injury.
 It is therefore potentially worthwhile to examine them in greater detail.
 However, if you are more interested in the practical conclusions than the detail, you can skip to the final section

 Svein Kanstad a Norwegian coach has teamed up with an academic physiologist, Aulikki Kononoff, from University of Kuitpo in Finland to test and publish a creative new version of the hypothesis that gravitational torque acting after mid- stance can drive horizontal motion.
 As in the theory of Pose, they argue that due to the forward inclination of the body after mid-stance, there is a component of gravity that drives a head forward and down rotation, as illustrated in Figure 1.